CDRH/sparc/README.md

 ```

 Open `config/database.yml` and add the role (sparc) and password that you set above

+Before you get too much farther, you will need to locate and add `Burials.xlsx`, which is not stored in this repository.
+Otherwise, comment out Burials at the bottom of `seeds.rb`.

 Now set your dev and test databases up!
 This step may take a few minutes while it loads all the spreadsheet data.